-You could be closer to being homeless than you realize.
+You May be Closer to being Homeless than you Realize.

 Like so many families in America, you live paycheck to paycheck with little chance of putting together any kind of a savings plan.
 Families usually have a months worth of income to live off of in case of an emergency – but that’s it.
 Their financial status is such that if one thing goes wrong – like the car needs a new transmission – all reserve savings will be lost.
 A job loss at this time from one of the wage earners will only increase the tension.
-The monthly bills keep coming, and soon, you have to scramble for the rent or the mortgage.
+The monthly bills keep coming, which means you'll have to scramble to make rent or mortgage.

-This is the ‘homeless formula’.
-It's a myriad of problems and expenses that hit one after another, until all your bills are way behind, and you find yourself facing your first homeless night.
+This is a typical ‘homeless formula’.
+It's a myriad of mishaps and expenses that hit one after another but usually stemming from one major disruption like job loss, death, addiction, hospital bills, etc until all your bills are behind and you find yourself facing your first homeless night.

 The Homeless Numbers:

 For the nearly 700,000 Americans that are or have become homeless in 2012, the formula is formidable.
 1 person in 197 is homeless.
 The numbers could easily be doubled if it were not for families that have been ‘doubling up’ – two or three families to a home.
 For most families, doubling up is a blessing in disguise.
 The children can afford to save for their own home, and the parents get to spend time with their grandchildren.
 If you have this situation available to you, consider doubling up until you can increase your financial strength.

 1. Avoid the Surprise of being Homeless.